oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 *   Soft limit percentage (of hard limit) for no of snapshots (applicable only at system level i.e. for cluster)
 *   Auto deletion for snapshots (applicable only at system level i.e. for cluster)

 If a volume is not selected from the list, only the cluster level parameters can be modified and set.
+A confirmation dialog is thrown before updating the configurations.

 <small>Use Case - 1</small>